stccenter/COVID-19/analysis/CA - Air Pollution/Readme.md

 **Pre-requisite**

 1. Python IDE (Visual Studio Code, Pycharm, or anything of your choice)
-2. Python 2.7 or above
+2. Python 3.8.12
-3. Anaconda 3
+3. For Windows 64 - Anaconda3-2021.05
+4. KNIME

 **Steps**

 * Step 1: Create a new folder and name it as per your preference.
 For example, let's say CA_Air_Pollution

-* Step 2: Download the project related materials using the link.
-The downloaded folder has below folders and files:
+* Step 2: Clone this repository.
+The CA - Air Pollution has below folders and files:

-    1. Air Pollutants Data - This folder has satellite NO2 observations data.
-It has three sub-folders: pre, peri, and post
+    1. Air Pollutants Data - The folder has California ground-based air pollution data - CO, O3, NO2, PM10, PM2.5, SO2
-    2. Air Quality Analytical Tool - This folder has
+    2. Air Quality Analytical Tool - The folder has OMI_statitic_ca.py file.
+The script calculates periodical (pre, peri, and post) means of 2020 and 2015-2019, and their       differences
+    3. Air Quality Results - The folder has alifornia_counties_covid_env_data.xlsx file.
+The files holds daily average concentration for each pollutant.
+Seven-day moving average and standard error.
+    4. requirements.txt - The text files contains the list of python packages required for the script.

+Additionally, download the satellite-based NO2 observations data from this [link](https://drive.google.com/drive/folders/1ZieN-_Z8Mv6ILqjLdhD0frNP8Y1BBOmI?usp=sharing)

 * Step 3: Open the command prompt/terminal in your system.
 Navigate to your project folder CA_Air_Pollution